GUIDE Japan in January

 A bright, colorful and cold start to the year

 Beginning with the New Year holidays, January is one of the colder months on the calendar.
 A spike in travel during the holiday season can make it difficult to book tickets and accomodations early in the month.
-It is, however, a good time to experience many aspects of Japanese culture with shrine visits and other events open to the public.
-It's also a great time for winter sports and relaxing hot spring stays.
+It is, however, a good time to experience Japanese culture such as visits to shrines and temples and other public events.
+It's also a good time for winter sports and relaxing hot spring stays.

 Know Before You Go